Daniel Pettit: Later life

-He taught at Highgate School from 1939 until December 1947 and subsequently became a distinguished industrialist, serving as chairman of the National Freight Corporation from 1971 to 1978, and Director of Lloyds Bank from 1977 to 1985.
-He was knighted for his services to industry in 1974.
+Thereafter, in his final working years, Pettit was a distinguished industrialist of national renown, serving as Chairman of the National Freight Corporation from 1971 to 1978, and Director of Lloyds Bank from 1977 to 1985.
+During this latter period he was also Chairman of the Post and Telecommunications (PosTel) Investment Management Fund.
+He was made a Freeman of the City of London in 1971 and knighted for his services to industry in 1974.

 He married in 1940 Winifred, daughter of William Bibby, by whom he had two sons.
 Pettit lived latterly at Bransford Court near Worcester.